samwimpenny/Global-Waveform-Catalogue/README.md

-# Global-Waveform-Catalogue (gWFM)
+# Global-Waveform-Catalogue (gWFM) v1.0

 ## Catalogue Overview:

-This is the central repository for the Global Waveform Catalogue (gWFM), which is a database of earthquakes that have been studied by an analyst and modelled using synthetic seismograms with programs like MT5 [Zwick et al., 1994].
+This is the central repository for the Global Waveform Catalogue (gWFM) v1.0, which is a database of point-source fault-plane solutions and focal depths for moderate-magnitude earthquakes that have been modelled by an analyst using synthetic seismograms.
+Most earthquakes have been modelled using the program MT5 [see McCaffrey et al., 1991, McCaffrey and Abers 1988], which is described in detail by Molnar and Lyon-Caen 1989 and Taymaz et al., 1990.
+A number of smaller earthquakes (Mw < 5.3) have also been studied by modelling the P,pP and sP phases on vertical-component short-period or broadband seismograms [e.g. Maggi et al., 2000].

 Most of the earthquakes in this database come from the literature, however there are also a number of solutions that are as yet unpublished.
 The purpose of including unpublished solutions is to prevent people re-inventing the wheel.

-The database is complimentary to other global catalogues of earthquakes, such as the global centroid moment tensor (gCMT) project and the ISC-EHB database.
-What this catalogue specifically brings to the table are the well-constrained focal depths of moderate-magnitude earthquakes.
+The database is complimentary to other global catalogues of earthquakes, such as the global centroid moment tensor (gCMT) catalogue and the ISC-EHB catalogue.
+What this catalogue brings to the table are the well-constrained focal depths of moderate-magnitude earthquakes.
 A short manuscript describing origins of the gWFM database and how it compares to the gCMT and ISC-EHB is currently in prep.

 ## Downloading the Catalogue: